CaiquePiazzaroli/Report_BI_Python-DJANGO-/README.md

 ```

-Insert the username and password and now you can Sing in.
+Insert the username and Password.
+Now you can sign in.

 # Add new Power BI report